phin01/screeps/README.md

 ------------------------------

 Next steps:
-- Currently controlling two rooms, running separate logic for creep functions and spawning process.
-Unify code to the same routines for all rooms.
+- Currently controlling two rooms, running separate work/spawning logic for each room.
+Unify code to use the same routine for all rooms.